 Te Waenganui Childcare Centre serves a seaside and boating community.
 Kaiako were inspired by the topics and themes in Tuia Mātauranga.
 Their local curriculum planning enabled them to work more deeply with the interests and lived experiences of the children and whānau.

-Tuia Mātauranga is an opportunity for similar conversations and practice to emerge in your early learning service.
-Here are some suggestions:
+Using Tuia Mātauranga ideas and resources is an opportunity for similar conversations and practice to emerge in your early learning service.

 Drawing on Tuia Mātauranga will also support you in enacting the responsibilities of kaiako outlined in Te Whāriki.
 For example, an in-depth curriculum investigation of any of the themes is an opportunity for kaiako to: